 C. Dismissal and Replacement of Members

 1. The Committee may dismiss a member for neglect of duty.
-A vote of nine of the eleven other members is required for such a dismissal.
+A vote of twelve of the fourteen other members is required for such a dismissal.
 If any member becomes unable to serve for any reason, or is dismissed, a new member will be appointed by the Honor Committee as explained in Article 1, Section B, subject to approval by the Undergraduate Student Government.
 Any member who becomes unable to serve or is dismissed for neglect of duty must go through the same selection process as a new applicant if they wish to rejoin the committee.

 D. Clerk, Chair and Chair Emeritus